DavidMorton/macbook12-audio-driver/info/notes.md

 Typo in codec_info so maybe that was a problem?
 Likely not, but still weird.

 There were compile errors.
 Trying again.

+# 2023-07-28/20-46

+Even with build right, still not getting any results.
+There's something not running with the automute.

+Adding more logging.

+# 2023-07-28/21-07

+So the automute hook is hooked, but not being called.
+What triggers it I wonder...

+call_update_outputs from hda_generic.

+More logs.